anupam-kumar-krishnan/Namaste-JavaScript/Ep.15 Asynchronous JavaScript & EVENT LOOP from scratch 🔥.md

     - Over here inside the Web APIs environment, a **`Callback`** will be registered and an **Event** will be attached to it.
     - So this is known as **`Registering a Callback`**
 - Now, JavaScript will move on and execute the **`console.log("End");`**
-- Thereaftre, there is nothing to execute over here, so the **_Global Execution Context_** also **_pops off_** from the _Call Stack_
+- Thereafter, there is nothing to execute over here, so the **_Global Execution Context_** also **_pops off_** from the _Call Stack_
 - But this _**Event Listener**_ will stay over here in the _**Web API environmnet**_ until and unless we explicitly **_remove_** that Event Listener or we like **_close the browser_**
-- So this registered callback method inisde the Web API environment just sits over there in the hope that some user will someday click on the button.
+- So this registered callback method inside the Web API environment just sits over there in the hope that some user will someday click on the button.
 - When the user clicks on the button, is then pushed inside the **_Callback Queue_** and Callback method (cb()) goes in the _**Callback Queue**_ and waits overe here for its turn to get executed

 ### _More about EVENT LOOP_